Dr Eleanor Hall, Senior Veterinarian

 Ali doesn’t have much spare time.
 He is either at work or studying for work.
 Of course he has hobbies; he loves travelling, camping and mountain climbing.

-In his free time, Steven enjoys backpacking, keeping fit, reading and camping.
+In his free time, Steven enjoys backpacking, mountain-biking, reading and camping.
 He also travels to visit friends and family in Brisbane when he can.

 Allison is a graduate from the University of Melbourne and has spent time in small animal practices both in Victoria and the ACT.
 Allison has a Golden Retriever, Lily, who has stayed at home in Melbourne, but would very much like to get a cat to keep her company!